Objectives

 Use standard candles to estimate astronomical distances.

-• Main idea: Use standard candles to estimate astronomical distances.
+• Use standard candles to estimate astronomical distances.

 2. Work through the main explanation, method, diagram, or calculation for this lesson.